Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Introduction

 This issue was addressed by Batyrev \cite{Batyrev}, who introduced the concept of \emph{stringy $E$-functions} as a replacement for the usual Hodge-Deligne polynomials for varieties with log-terminal singularities.
 The stringy $E$-function $E_{\mathrm{st}}(X;u,v)$ of a variety $X$ is a function in two variables defined as a certain weighted sum over strata of a log resolution of $X$.
 Importantly, the definition is independent of the choice of the log resolution.

-Stringy $E$-functions behave well in the context of mirror symmetry: they agree with the usual Hodge-Deligne polynomials for smooth varieties, and more importantly, if (singular) $X$ admits a crepant resolution $\widehat{X}$, then $E_{\mathrm{st}}(X;u,v)$ is equal to the usual $E$-polyonomial of $\widehat{X}$.
+Stringy $E$-functions behave well in the context of mirror symmetry: they agree with the usual Hodge-Deligne polynomials for smooth varieties, and more importantly, if a singular variety $X$ admits a crepant resolution $\widehat{X}$, then its stringy $E$-function $E_{\mathrm{st}}(X;u,v)$ is equal to the usual $E$-polyonomial of $\widehat{X}$.
 This is aligned with the well-known principle in physics that string theories on singular spaces should be equivalent to string theories on their crepant resolutions.

 In recent years, a phenomenon known as \textit{double mirror phenomenon} has attracted great interests.
 A pair of two spaces $X$ and $Y$ are said to form a double mirror pair if they share the same mirror family.
 Consequently, they are expected to have the same mirror-symmetry-theoretic properties (Hodge numbers, derived categories, elliptic genera, etc.).